Neha/develop-your-first-CLI-workshop/README.md

 This section is totally optional.
 To make the CLI' content more colorful and presentable.
 We will use two more packages:

-- chalk : will let us provide the colors to the texts.
+- [chalk](https://www.npmjs.com/package/chalk) : Will let us provide the colors to the texts.
-- cfonts : will let us write a big fancy welcome message.
+- [cfonts](https://www.npmjs.com/package/cfonts) : Will let us write a big fancy welcome message.
-- commander
+- [inquirer](https://www.npmjs.com/package/inquirer) : Common interactive command line user interfaces.

 ## :five: Publish NPM [Codelab]

+### How to make it Executable?

+1. Add `#!/usr/bin/env node` on the top of `index.js`.
+2. In `package.json`, add section of `bin`

+        `"bin": {
+            "myprofile": "./index.js"
+        }`

+3. Now go to the terminal and write

+         `myprofile`

+### Publish to NPM

+1. Create an account in npmjs.com
+2. On terminal run the following command & enter the username and password.

+        `npm login`

+3. To publish

+        `npm publish`

+    You can check your package after publishing : https://www.npmjs.com/~{username}/{package-name}

 # How to run it?